wildg/Travalor/server/readme.md

-# CPSC471 Project - Server Code
+# Travalor Server Code

-The server code for the CPSC471 project which defines the API for interacting with the database.
+The server code Travalor which defines the API for interacting with the database.

 ## Use